by Lydia A. Sausa, M.S. Ed., Ph.D. candidate

 2. Be gender inclusive with all forms, including surveys, administrative forms, applications.
-Do not limit gender and sex categories to “male” and “female,” but also include “transgender” or “trans” for students, staff, and faculty to check off.
+Do not limit gender and sex categories to “male” and “female,”, but also include “other” or “choose not to answer” options when possible.

 They may not always indicate they are trans or may check off more than one, but allow for possibilities.
 Another suggestion is simply to have the category say “gender identity,” and then place a long dash after it for them to fill in.

 3. Create specific guidelines about how to record, document, and address issues of harassment and verbal and physical abuse dealing with gender expression or gender identity, from student to student, employee to student, employee to employee, and student to employee.

 4. Develop guidelines about how to assist trans students, staff, and faculty in navigating your school system, including addressing concerns with bathrooms, locker rooms, residential living arrangements, school identification picture cards, name changes, requesting school transcripts after a name change, possible issues of harassment, etc.

 5. Provide workshops, guest speakers, and professional trainings to encourage students, staff, and faculty to use gender-neutral language and do not assume the sexual orientation of a trans person.
 For example, use parent or guardian instead of mother/ father, use partner instead of girlfriend/boyfriend.

 6. Respect trans people by using appropriate pronouns for their gender expression, or simply use their preferred name.
 When in doubt, ask!